DarrenFernandes0402/Dkferna1_HW_CSE360/README.md

 ### Contents

-1. ScreencastFile1 - file containing Screencast for Homework 3
+1. HW3Screencast - file containing Screencast for Homework 3
-2. ScreencastFile2 - file containing Screencast for Homework 4
+2. HW4Screencast - file containing Screencast for Homework 4
 3. dkferna1_Assignment_12.pdf - file containing my submission to canvas
 4. HW3 - file containing my code for HW3
 5. HW4 - file containing my code for HW4
 6. dkferna1_Assignment_17.pdf - file containing my submission to canvas

-This is a junit test code along wiht a necessary javdoc comments and file related to the tests explaining what they do.
+7. Readme

+Making the staff epic, as well as all the realted tests and documentations

 ### Installation : (Using Eclipse IDE for Windows)
 #### Libraries Required For Installation(Provided in-class)